 Degree: Doctor of Dental Medicine (DMD)

 The program will accomplish its goals through academic work in four themes and two threads, which are woven throughout the four years of the program.
-The program includes a variety of educational formats to deliver the curricula, including problem-based learning sessions, team-based learning, independent study, seminars, extensive hands-on preclinical simulation education and dental procedural skills development, experiential learning opportunities, traditional lectures, laboratories, standardized patient experiences, and patient-based comprehensive care.
+The program includes a variety of educational formats to deliver the curricula, including problem-based learning sessions, team-based learning, independent study, seminars, extensive hands-on preclinical simulation education and dental procedural skills development, use of digital dental technologies, experiential learning opportunities, traditional lectures, laboratories, standardized patient experiences, and patient-based comprehensive care.
 An important goal of the curriculum is to help students become better prepared in independent learning, interprofessional practice, critical thinking skills, and the use of evidence.
 The curriculum includes the following themes and threads:

 Health and Well-Being